StefWed/data-visualization-page-streamlit/README.md

 ## Project Description
 ### Dogs in Zurich Example
 A fun project using the official dog population in Zurich, with examples on how to add further information like in this case size of Zurich/ each Stadtkreis (borough) in square meters or human population.
-The oroginal data set was downloaded from the following page.
-Additional data is referenced within the respective notebook.
+The oroginal data set was downloaded from the following page [Hundebestaende der Stadt Zuerich](https://data.stadt-zuerich.ch/dataset/sid_stapo_hundebestand_od1001).
+Additional data sources are referenced within the respective notebook.

 The project starts with absolute numbers, change over the years 2015-2024 and displays them in line plots.
 Differences for each borough are shown using subplots.